Last updated

 Key features

-• Lead and deal management: Centralized tools to manage leads, investors, customers, and investment opportunities, helping brokers act quickly on potential deals.
+• Lead and deal management: Centralized tools to manage leads, investors, customers, and investment opportunities, though team coordination features are limited for 20-50 person brokerages.

-• Sales automation: Workflow automation to handle repetitive tasks like lead routing, follow-ups, and email sequences, allowing brokers to focus on closing deals.
+• Sales automation: Workflow automation to handle repetitive tasks like lead routing and follow-ups, though it may require multiple tools for comprehensive team management.

-• Email integration: Full email sync, templates, and tracking features, enabling brokers to manage all communications directly from the CRM.
+• Email integration: Email sync, templates, and tracking features, enabling individual brokers to manage communications, though team collaboration could be stronger.

 Pros